exercism/julia/concepts/multi-dimensional-arrays/introduction.md

 # Introduction

-Far back in the [Vectors][vectors] Concept, we noted that "_arrays can be of arbitrary size (subject only to memory constraints in your hardware), and can have arbitrarily many dimensions._"
+Far back in the `Vectors` Concept, we noted that "_arrays can be of arbitrary size (subject only to memory constraints in your hardware), and can have arbitrarily many dimensions._"

 Since then, we have largely ignored arrays with more than one dimension, just to keep things simple.
 This decision will make more sense if you try reading the Julia reference documents, in their full complexity.